Common Legal Mistakes in Direct Selling Business

 Solution:

-• Customer support
+• Dedicated customer support

-• Complaint tracking system
+• Complaint tracking process

 7. Lack of GST and Tax Compliance

-• GST registration
+• No GST registration

-• Tax filings
+• Incorrect tax filings

 Solution: